Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Hazards

-You will need to report all potential hazards to the University of Otago.
-The University requires you to provide a list of identified hazards or actual risks that the staff or students may be exposed to as a result of the work undertaken by you.
+The University of Otago requires that you to provide a list of identified hazards or actual risks that the staff or students may be exposed to as a result of the work undertaken by you.

 Control measures relevant to each hazard must be supplied before the work is undertaken.